Physics Inspired Approaches To Understanding Gaussian Processes: Appendix

-The Schwefel function is commonly used to study GP optimisation problems and provides a way to test GPs on a complex, well-defined problem.
+To study loss landscapes for GPs, we begin by considering the Schwefel function, a non-convex, $d-$dimensional function defined by The Schwefel function is commonly used to study GP optimisation problems and provides a way to test GPs on a complex, well-defined problem.
 A visualisation of the Schwefel function is given in Figure \ref{fig:schwefel}.
 The GP model performs very well in the region it has been trained on, yet generalises poorly to out-of distribution samples far away from training data.
 The flatness of the surface at regions far away from training data is typical of Bayesian kernel methods.
 Since the GP has no knowledge of this region, and since no information is explicitly encoded into the kernel as prior information, the predicted function in this range is simply flat.